ripples/lecture-viewer/README.md

 ##### Environment File
 This application uses environment variables to make it easier to deploy at different locations.
-You can either run `scrips/setup.sh` (currently only compatible with linux and osx based machines) or you will need to create a file named `.env` in this directory for deployment to work properly.
+You can either run `scrips/setup.py` or you will need to create a file named `.env` in this directory for deployment to work properly.
-An example file is provided at `example.env`.
+An example file .env file is provided at `example.env`.

 If you decide to run any services manually, make sure to use the same `.env` file.

 ### To Run (Production)
-After your environment is all set up, simply run the following commands:
+After your environment is all set up, simply run the following fill `scripts/prod_startup.sh` or the following commands:
 ```
 docker-compose build
-docker-compose up
+docker-compose up -d
 ```
 Everything will be exposed on port 80!